 ----However, only Four MSAs posted positive job growth last month.
 Among them, Bloomington-Normal and Champaign-Urbana-Rantoul have had positive performance for two consecutive months. more (Released: 8-30-2014)

--The Chicago Business Activity Index (CBAI) - September: The Chicago Business Activity Index (CBAI) increased to 97.8 in September from 91.8 in August.
-The rise is attributed to a decline in job growth in the nonmanufacturing sector and to a fall in retail activity in the Chicago area employment in manufacturing and nonmanufacturing sectors. more (Released: 10-22-2013)
+-The Chicago Business Activity Index (CBAI) - February: The Chicago Business Activity Index (CBAI) decreased to 100.1 in February from 103.1 in January.
+The decrease is attributed to a decline in job growth in the nonmanufacturing sector and to a fall in retail activity in the Chicago area. more (Released: 04-18-2014)